Uvacoder/port-scriptedpixels/content/blog/animating-with-css-turning-a-square-in-to-circle-with-text.md

 ---
 title: "Animating with CSS, turning a Square in to a Circle, with text."
 date: "2013-08-22"
+description: 'Using CSS3 and HTML to create a small animation when something is hovered'
+tags: ['CSS', 'Front-end', 'HTML']
+category: 'Web Development'
 ---

 Just having some fun with some CSS3 animation and HTML.
 No jQuery or JavaScript used.